jackhaldane/twilio-AWS-DynamoDB-CallerIDInsert-Function/README.md

 # Usage
 accepts a `<$FromCall>` variable which is passed to the AWS API gateway URL then to a Lambda function.
+Function returns true once the number has been added to the DynamoDB table.